CadQuery/cadquery/doc/importexport.rst

 -------

 It is also possible to set the name of the top level assembly object in the STEP file with either the DEFAULT or FUSED methods.
-This is done by setting the name property of the assembly before calling :meth:`Assembly.save`.
+This is done by setting the name property of the assembly before calling :meth:`Assembly.export`.

 .. code-block:: python